0 of 34 Questions completed

 Which of the following is the best explanation for these results?

-Which of the following condition is not associated with increased DLCO?
+Which of the following condition is not typically associated with increased DLCO?

 You are asked to consult on the aerial transfer of a sick man with bronchopneumonia.
 By what amount will you expect the alveolar oxygen to drop when the plane is pressurised at an altitude of 5000 feet?